Ferrous tungstate

 Ferrous tungstate (FeWO4) is an inorganic compound, a tungstate of ferrous iron.
-It can be synthesized from iron(III) chloride and sodium tungstate under hydrothermal conditions with the presence of L-cysteine reduces Fe^{3+} to Fe^{2+}.
-Ferberite is composed of this compound.
+It occurs naturally as ferberite.

-Synthesis techniques
+Synthesis

-Hydrothermal process
+It can be synthesized from iron(III) chloride and sodium tungstate under hydrothermal conditions where the presence of L-cysteine reduces Fe^{3+} to Fe^{2+}.

-The hydrothermal process is a method for synthesizing FeWO4 crystals.
+FeWO4 crystals can be prepared by hydrothermal synthesis.
 Reagents used in this process are ethylenediaminetetraacetic acid disodium salt (Na2EDTA) and hexamethylenetetramine (HMT).
 Na2EDTA helps in controlling the morphology of FeWO4 crystals by binding to metal ions and preventing their premature precipitation and HMT acts as a pH buffer and a source of ammonia.